dfinity/dre-airflow/README.md

 * The DAGs in this repository are distributed under folder [dags](dags/README.md).
 * The operators are under folder [plugins/operators](plugins/operators/README.md).
-* To effectively contribute code to this repository, you should set up a local development environment.
+* To effectively contribute code to this repository, you must first set up a local development environment.
 See below for instructions.

 ### Editing DAGs